-1. A delegate who is not a member of a committee may attend a meeting of a committee at his or her own expense.
+A delegate who is not a member of a committee may attend a 1. meeting of a committee at his or her own expense.
 He or she may take the floor only with the authorisation of the chair of the committee, but may not vote.

-2. A delegate who tabled a proposal under Rule 27 and referred to a committee under Rule 22 and who is not a member of that committee may be invited to take part in a consultative capacity in the committee's work in respect of that proposal, but may not vote.

-3. Members of delegations with special status and organisations enjoying partner status may attend all or part of the committee meetings, without the right to vote unless the committee decides, in advance, to hold part or all of a meeting in camera.
+- 2. A delegate who tabled a proposal under Rule 27 and referred to a committee under Rule 22 and who is not a member of that committee may be invited to take part in a consultative capacity in the committee's work in respect of that proposal, but may not vote. - 3.
+Members of delegations with special status and organisations enjoying partner status may attend committee meetings without the right to vote unless the committee decides, in advance, to hold part or all of a meeting in camera.